-When summarizing exposure for each study drug, only cycles from first dose of study treatment until the last cycle with non-zero dose of study drug (Arm A and C) or at least one of the study drugs (Arm B) should be included.
+When summarizing exposure for each study drug, only cycles from first dose of study treatment until the last cycle with non-zero dose of at least one of the study drugs should be included.

-Exposure may be summarized (per cycle and/or overall) as dose received (cumulative dose, actual dose intensity) and as dose received relative to intended dose (relative dose intensity [RDI]).
+Exposure may be summarized (per cycle and overall within a study phase) as dose received (cumulative dose, actual dose intensity) and as dose received relative to intended dose (relative dose intensity [RDI]).